General Recommendations for React Secure Coding

 JSON

-Sometimes when rendering the initial state on the server side, that dangerously generates a document variable from a JSON string.
-This is risky because JSON.stringify() will blindly turn any data that you give it into a string (as long as it is a valid JSON), which will be re-rendered on the page.
-If fields that untrusted users edit and inject malicious scripts.
+Sometimes, when rendering the initial state on the server side, there's a risk in directly generating a document variable from a JSON string.
+This approach is risky because JSON.stringify() will convert any data into a string format, assuming it's valid JSON, which can then be re-rendered on the page.
+This could potentially include fields edited by untrusted users, allowing them to inject malicious scripts.

 Example Incorrect Usage